Excoriation disorder

 Comorbidity: OCD, anxiety disorders (especially generalized anxiety), depression, BDD, eating disorders, ADHD, other BFRBs (especially trichotillomania) all common comorbidities.

-Maintenance factors: tension-relief cycle reinforces behavior; shame leads to concealment, which prevents help-seeking and limits accountability; trance-like absorption interferes with self-monitoring.
+Maintenance factors: tension-relief cycle reinforces behaviour; shame leads to concealment, which prevents help-seeking and limits accountability; trance-like absorption interferes with self-monitoring.

 Typical treatments